-- Work with the Public Works Department to insure most up to date infrastructure is located on the GIS mapping system. - Move to electronic logs for all reports and mapping (such as iWater) including: cleaning schedules, and other records that are currently kept in paper only, Sewer Master Plan maps.
+- Work with the Information Technology Department to insure most up to date infrastructure is located on the GIS mapping system. - Move to electronic logs for all reports and mapping including: cleaning schedules, and other records that are currently kept in paper only, Sewer Master Plan maps.
 Update lists as required. - Revise CIP project list and schedule to include list of projects completed and those recently added.
-Compare hydraulic analysis project list with the CIP list and update project statuses. (on-going) - Assist Public Works with finalizing updates to the City's installation and construction standards. - Have the Community Development Department inspectors create a comprehensive list of any new installations of grease interceptors. - Update and maintain all employee certifications and training records.
+Compare hydraulic analysis project list with the CIP list and update project statuses. (on-going) - Update the City's installation and construction standards. - Have the Community Development Department inspectors create a comprehensive list of any new installations of grease interceptors. - Update and maintain all employee certifications and training records. - Provide training to Wastewater Division employees regarding response and reporting. - City conduct annual training for emergency operations including traffic control.